jacobseiler/grid-model/README.rst

 - ``gridsize``: size of the grid (should be a power of 2)
 - ``boxsize``: comoving boxsize in Mpc/h

-- ``inputFilesAreInDoublePrecision``: 0 for single, 1 for double precision of data files to be read in
+- ``densityFilesAreInDoublePrecision``: 0 for single, 1 for double precision of IGM density data files to be read in
+- ``nionFilesAreInDoublePrecision``: 0 for single, 1 for double precision of the data ionizing photon grids (``inputNionFile`` is specified) to be read in
 - ``inputFilesAreComoving``: set to 1 if input files are comoving, otherwise 0

+- ``inputFilesAreSimulation``: set to 1 if input files are from a simulation.
+This allows the first snapshot to be read in be named _028 rather than _000 and names the output in a similar manner
+- ``SimulationLowSnap``: if the input is from a simulation (``inputFilesAreSimulation``), this controls the snapshot number of the first snapshot being read in
+- ``SimulationHighSnap``: same as ``SimulationLowSnap`` but for the largest snapshot number being read in

 - ``inputIgmDensityFile``: name of density file containing 3D density grid (if multiple then just the basename and neglecting extensions _00i)
 - ``densityInOverdensity``: set to 1 if density is in terms of overdensity i.e. rho/mean(rho), otherwise 0